JanaGokulG/Terminalx/README.md

 # PersonalTerminal

-A fully customizable terminal emulator built from scratch with Python and Tkinter.
+A fully customizable terminal emulator built with Python and Tkinter.
 This project brings modern GUI customization to traditional command line operations, allowing complete control over your terminal experience.